NeilMacMullen/Textrude/README.md

 ## What's new

 ### vNext
-- Chocolatey install is availble (pending verification)
+- Chocolatey install is availble.
 - A number of cli [convenience commands](doc/textrude_convenience.md) have been added to make it easier to process data files.
 - Textrude can now emit [serialised representations](doc/format_conversion.md) of object trees
 - Textrude can now guess the format of models based on the first few hundred bytes of content.